Study-Material-Readme/aws_interview_readme/README.md

 * An IAM role is an IAM entity that defines a set of permissions for making AWS service requests, while an IAM user has permanent long-term credentials and is used to interact with the AWS services directly.
 * In the IAM role, trusted entities, like IAM users, applications, or an AWS service, assume roles whereas the IAM user has full access to all the AWS IAM functionalities.

+## How many buckets can you create in AWS by default?
+By default, you can create up to 100 buckets in each of your AWS accounts.